08Aristodemus24/datung-machine-problem/readme.md

 4. learn and try tensorflow decision forest models and see if if will be better than a typical softmax regression model
 5. learn more about audio signal processing as I still don't know how to better extract features from audio signals without me fully understanding concepts like mel spectrograms, spectral centroids, etc.
 6. solving why f1 score seems to bee a numpy array instead of a single value: https://stackoverflow.com/questions/68596302/f1-score-metric-per-class-in-tensorflow
+7.  `: RESOURCE_EXHAUSTED: OOM when allocating tensor with shape[128,128] and type float on /job:localhost/replica:0/task:0/device:CPU:0 by allocator mklcpu 2025-03-12 16:17:33.380804: I tensorflow/core/framework/local_rendezvous.cc:405] Local rendezvous is aborting with status: RESOURCE_EXHAUSTED: OOM when allocating tensor with shape[256,128] and type float on /job:localhost/replica:0/task:0/device:CPU:0 by allocator mklcpu` this error may be due to the immense size of the input data which we know is (m, 2000, 1) and given we have 6815 subjects, which is incomparable to the previous project I did which only had 43 subjects at most, this preprocessing of the data for deep learning tasks, I might have to do with a better machine, or somehow interpolate the raw audio signals to a much lower frequency, which may unfortunately cause importatn features to be lost.